-These tribes inhabited the mountainous region of Canaan, and the thorough and extensive archaeological surveys carried out since 1967 reveal a culture different from that of the city states and agricultural lands of the coastal plain and lowlands.
-The Israelites were herders who had turned to farming when the collapse of law and order in the lowlands meant that they could no longer rely on traditional barter.
-They had to provide their own grain (eastern highlands, facing the Jordan) as well as vines and olives (western highlands, facing the Mediterranean).
+The thorough and extensive archaeological surveys carried out since 1967 reveal a culture in the highlands that differed from that of the city states and agricultural lands of the coastal plain and lowlands.
+The groups that were to become Israel were herders who had turned to farming when the collapse of law and order in the lowlands meant that they could no longer rely on traditional barter.
+They had to provide their own grain (eastern highlands) as well as vines and olives (western highlands).